smartdevicelink/sdl_core_guides/docs/Integrating Your HMI/Developing the HMI UI/index.md

 With the release of version 5.0, the `PLAY_PAUSE` button name was introduced, allowing the HMI to have a separate `OK` and `PLAY_PAUSE` button for media apps.
 !!!

 Media apps have access to the media timer UI element via the `UI.SetMediaClockTimer` request.
 Similar to the `UI.Show` request, the HMI should keep track of the timer state for each app separately and display the appropriate state of the timer when the app is brought to the foreground.
-The HMI should react to the `UI.SetMediaClockTimer` depending on the value of the `updateMode` parameter:
+The HMI should react to the `UI.SetMediaClockTimer` request depending on the value of the `updateMode` parameter:

   - `COUNTUP`: Begin counting up from `startTime` at the specified `countRate`, stopping at `endTime` if provided
   - `COUNTDOWN`: Begin counting down from `startTime` at the specified `countRate`, stopping at `endTime` if provided